edward-shen/MMM-MBTA/readme.md

 For this to work, you need to create your own MBTA API key.
 You can get one by following [this link][mbta dev portal] and signing up.
 Note that it may take up to a day to approve your api key, according to their website.

+**DISCLAIMER**

+The times provided are from MBTA's API.
+As a result, the predicted values may be off.
+Please only use this as an estimation. i am not responsible for missed transportation and any consequences as a result of it.
+This is not a precise tool, nor have I claimed it to be.
+By using this module, you agree to never assume that this is a precise tool, and that I take no fault in any missed appointments, finals, etc.

 ## Installation

 In your terminal, go to your MagicMirror's Module folder: